Joxebus/GroovyWorkshopExamples/README.md

 - Use default gradle wrapper

-### Example 2 - Groovy features: closures, data types, loops and power asserts
+### Example 2 - Groovy features: closures, data types, loops, scripts and power asserts

 This branch contains some examples of the most common usage of closures, data types, loops and power asserts on the next classes